Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 # Livestream video embed

-Dailymotion custom embed support to embed livestream video.
+Dailymotion custom embed supports the embed of a livestream.

 **Embed Example :**

-Just need to add livestream video's `xid` in `videoId` field.
+You only need to add your livestream's `xid` in `videoId` field.
 Here is an example.
 ```html
 <div class="dm-player"
     playerId="{PLAYER_ID}"